antonkoetzler/antonkoetzler/README.md

 # Welcome To My Profile
 My name is Anton Koetzler-Faust.
-I'm a Canadian born programmer currently focused on full-stack mobile & desktop development.
+I'm a Canadian born programmer currently focused on mobile & desktop development.
 Mainly, I make desktop/mobile applications and write scripts.
 I strive to make software free from obscurities where the user may always have the resources available to know and understand what they're using.

 # About Me